docker/docs/docker-for-windows/faqs.md

   Stable, often one or more per month.
 Usage statistics and crash reports are sent by default.
 You do not have the option to disable this on the Edge channel.

-#### Can I switch back and forth between Stable and Edge versions of Docker for Windows?
+#### Can I switch back and forth between Stable and Edge versions of Docker Desktop for Windows?

 Yes, you can switch between versions to try out the Edge release to see what's new, then go back to Stable for other work.
 However, **you can have only one app